Skip to Content

 • Don’t expect to spend all day with the pigs.
 If you’re on a boat tour from Nassau, you’ll spend only about 15 minutes at Pig Beach.
 If you’re on a boat tour from Staniel Cay, you get to spend a little bit more time with the pigs, but if you want more than half an hour with the piggies, you’ll have to fork out the money for a private tour.
 (If you think half an hour with the pigs doesn’t sound like much time: there’s not much else to do on Pig Beach, other than snap a few photos of the pigs, swim with them, and coo over the piglets).
 The tours all include a number of other stops in addition to Pig Beach – for example swimming with nurse sharks, a sandbar, and a sea cave (stops may vary depending on tour operator and weather conditions).

-• Don’t expect there to be pigs in the water.
+• Don’t expect the pigs to be in the water.
 They do swim, but not always.
 When I visited Pig Beach in the afternoon, almost all of the pigs were asleep on the beach.

 • Expect to share your experience with other tourists – most days, several boats stop at Pig Beach at the same time.
 If you want the pigs all to yourself, you’ll have to pay for a private tour.